 Her work grows from a partnership between nature and technology expressed through audiovisual installations and performances that combine sound, sculpture, image and light.
 Drawing on inspiration from behaviours and phenomena found in the natural world, she creates work that is generative; that evolves; that can be different each time it is experienced.
 Kathy aims to create work that gives rise to a poetic and reflective experience that enriches an appreciation of the everyday, inviting a heightened awareness of the world around us.

 Hinde frequently works in collaboration with other practitioners and scientists and often actively involves the audience in the creative process.
 She has created light and sound installations in public spaces, including town high streets and woodlands.

 Hinde has shown work across Europe, Scandinavia, China, Pakistan, USA, Colombia, Brazil, Mexico, Canada and New Zealand.
 She became a Cryptic Associate Artist in 2015.
-Hinde has received a number of awards including an Honorary Mention at Prix Ars Electronica 2015, and in 2014 was runner up for the Sonic Arts Award and listed for the Aesthetica Art Prize in 2014 and 2018; a British Composer Award in Sonic Art and an ORAM award in 2017; a Scottish Award for New Music for Collaboration with Maja Ratkje in 2018.
+Hinde has received a number of awards including an Honorary Mention at Prix Ars Electronica 2015; runner up for the PIARS Sonic Arts Award in 2014; long listed for the Aesthetica Art Prize in 2014 and 2018; a British Composer Award in Sonic Art and an ORAM award in 2017; a Scottish Award for New Music for Collaboration with Maja Ratkje in 2018.
 She became a Cryptic Artist in 2015, was a selected artist for European SHAPE Platform for innovative music and audiovisual art in 2018 and is a member of Bristol Experimental Expanded Film collective.

 Cryptic Commissions include: